Fire-Dragon-DoL/imp/README.md

 ### Installation from Project directory

-Alternatively, once this project has bin downloaded, `cd` into the project and run the following commands:
+Download and `cd` into the project directory, then run the following commands:

 ```bash
 bundle install